Denial of Service DDoS attack

 Imagine a scenario where you are visiting some websites and one of them seems to be a little slow.
 You might blame their servers to improve their scalability as they might be experiencing a lot of user traffic on their site.
 Most of the sites already take this issue into account beforehand.
 Chances are, they might be a victim of what is known as a DDoS attack, Distributed Denial of Service Attack.
 Refer – Denial of Service and Prevention

-In DDoS attack, the attacker tries to make a particular service unavailable by directing continuous and huge traffic from multiple end systems.
-Due to this enormous traffic, the network resources get utilised in serving requests of those false end systems such that, a legitimate user is unable to access the resources for himself/herself.
+In a DDoS attack, the attacker tries to make a particular service unavailable by directing continuous and huge traffic from multiple end systems.
+Due to this enormous traffic, the network resources get utilized in serving requests of those false end systems such that, a legitimate user is unable to access the resources for himself/herself.

 Types of DDoS attacks –

 DDoS attacks can be divided into three major categories: